Why do my bands seem sluggish in cold weather?

 Slingshot bands send the projectile down range based on how quickly they can retract to their relaxed state

 When a slingshot band is drawn out, internal friction creates heat within the bands.
-It is this latent heat that allows the bands to retract to their relaxed length quickly.
-When the ambient temperature is below 60 degrees Fahrenheit, this latent heat is quickly dissipated, and the result is that the bands do not retract to the relaxed position as quickly and thus a loss of velocity.
+This latent heat is what lets the bands snap back to their relaxed length quickly.
+But when the temperature drops below 60°F, that heat dissipates faster, and the bands don't retract as quickly, which results in a loss of velocity.

-During cold weather, keeping your bands warm by keeping the slingshot in your pocket or close to your body will help.
-As will stretching the bands a few times before your shot to warm them up…and most importantly, don’t hold at full draw when cold out.
+To help combat this in cold weather, keep your slingshot in your pocket or close to your body to keep the bands warm.
+Stretching the bands a few times before shooting can also help warm them up.
+And most importantly, avoid holding at full draw in cold weather.

 To see all of our educational articles, visit simpleshot.academy.